Costs & Financial Aid

 - After all of your paperwork is complete, the Office of Financial Services will determine your eligibility for financial aid.
 We will then send you an award letter.

 - If you are a first-time borrower at Oklahoma Christian University, you will also need to complete a Loan Entrance Interview before borrowing a Stafford Loan.

 - When you receive your award letter, we will notify you with instructions on how to complete the loan application.

 All charges are applied to accounts at enrollment.
 Payment is due when classes begin for that student in any semester.
 While there is a four-week period before accounts are considered past due, payment is due on the first day classes begin for a student.

 “Students wishing to delay payment based on an employer reimbursement financial arrangement must first submit the Employer Reimbursement Form.
 Failure to complete the Employer Reimbursement Form by the first day of classes will result in the student’s account being considered delinquent and therefore subjected to finance charges and possible withdrawal from classes.”

 Payment may be made through the Student’s Account Online via cash, echeck, or credit card (excluding Visa).
 Student loans are also available for those who qualify.
-The Financial Services office is available to assist in the application process.
+The Office of Student Financial Services is available to assist in the application process.
 It is recommended that students start this process as early as possible.
 Please note that half-time enrollment (a minimum of five hours) is required in graduate school to be eligible for loans.
 Also, monthly payment plans are available to graduate students as for undergraduate students.

-If you have questions, please contact Linda Orr at 405-425-5194.
-You can also fax your documents to 405-425-5197.
+If you have questions, please contact Linda Orr at 405.425.5194.
+You also can fax your documents to 405.425.5197.